US stock futures gain on trade hopes, euro dogged by dismal data

 That cancellation was seen by markets as a sign all is not well in the U.S.-China talks and helped to send share prices lower on Friday.
 The dispute between the world's two largest economies has dragged on for well over a year, rattling investors and denting global growth.

-A slowing global economy remained front and center in financial markets, as poor business activity readings from the euro zone deepened fears of a recession and suggested more stimulus was required.
+A slowing global economy remained front and centre in financial markets, as poor business activity readings from the euro zone deepened fears of a recession and suggested more stimulus was required.

 The euro wobbled at US$1.0995, falling below a key support around US$1.10 and not far from a 28-month low of US$1.0926 touched earlier this month.